grpc/grpc-java/examples/README.md

           ]
         }
   ```
-  A summary of latency in the client log is typically like the following
+  a summary of latency in the client log is typically like the following

   ```text
   Total RPCs sent: 2,000.
 Total RPCs failed: 0